ianawilliams/auto-complete/README.md

 # Auto Complete Component

+Demo of a Vue component for auto complete search

 | Props      | Type | Default | Description |
 | ----------- | ----------- | ----------- | ----------- |
 | clearable | Boolean | true | if set to true a clear button will show in right side of search bar when text has been entered |